TheBeachLab/selfhosted/README.md

 Next time you start your machine the NFS share will be automatically mounted at the specified mount point.

+### Install and setup rsnapshot

+rsnapshot is a backup tool based on rsync.
+It's fast and can do incremental backups.
+Install rsnapshot `sudo apt install rsnapshot` and configure it `sudo nano /etc/rsnapshot.conf`.
+The most important thing to remember is **use tabs instead of spaces to separate keys and values**.
+Set your intervals and folders to backup.
+I have created 7 `beta` which I will use for the daily backups and 4 `gamma` that I will use for the weekly backups.
+At the moment I do not need to create any hourly backup.
+Also specify what to backup. rsnapshot can backup from anything to anything.
+In my case I hace rsnapshot locally installed and I am pushing the backups to a NFS.
+But I could also use a remote server with rsnapshot to pull my files via ssh.

-Install rsnapshot `sudo apt install rsnapshot` and configure it `sudo nano /etc/rsnapshot.conf` and check for errors `rsnapshot configtest`.
-It is advisable also to test the backup levels/intervals specified in the config file `rsnapshot -t beta`.
+After saving the configuration file check for errors `rsnapshot configtest`.
+It is advisable also to dry-run test the backup levels/intervals specified in the config file `rsnapshot -t beta`.

 Automate your backups in ` crontab -e`